twmeehan/matter-tests/README.md

 ### Performance

-Larsie is continously implemented according to the principle that premature optimization is the root of all evil.
-Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are currently still being explored.
+Larsie is continously implemented according to the principle "premature optimization is the root of all evil".
+Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are still being explored.
 Although still under development, Larsie also supports parallelization on shared memory with OpenMP.

 ### Dependencies